 (Cover art by Liam Lefr)

 Welcome to Issue 6 of Dust Poetry Magazine.
-Our theme is Glimmer and this issue contains thirty new poems:
+Our theme is Glimmer and this issue contains twenty nine new poems:

 Prayer by Rachel Bower